Professional Nurse (PHRU) - IT-Online

 Key performance areas

-- To ensure that all participants have signed forms to study protocol
+- Responsible for data capturing, data review and resolution of queries generated by the data management team

-- Attend to and resolve queries that are generated by data management staff
+- Work harmoniously to ensure that the clinical management of participants, treatment administration as well as study-related activities are conducted timeously

 Required minimum education and training